csc-training/geocomputing_course/materials/batch_job.md

 ## Job types

 * **Interactive jobs** for working with some tool interactively, for example graphical tools, writing code, testing.
-For interactive jobs allocate the resource via the the [interactive partition](https://docs.csc.fi/computing/running/interactive-usage/).
+For interactive jobs allocate the resource via the [interactive partition](https://docs.csc.fi/computing/running/interactive-usage/).
 This way your work is performed in a compute node, not on the login node.
 Interactive partition is often used for applications in the web interface.
 The resources are limited in interactive partition, but it should have no or very short queue.
 * **Serial jobs** work on only one task at a time following a sequence of instructions, while only using one core.
 * **Parallel jobs** distribute the work over several cores or nodes in order to achieve a shorter wall time (and/or a larger allocatable memory).
 * **GPU jobs** for tools that can benefit from running on GPUs.
 In spatial analysis context, GPUs are most often used for deep learning.